 - Major CFPB enforcement actions against fraudulent student loan servicers and universities helped eliminate more than \$10 billion in student debt in 2022 alone.
 More than 44 million student loan borrowers owe roughly \$1.4 trillion, making it the second biggest U.S. consumer debt market.
-A CFPB study found that more than 8 million Americans are in default on \$130 billion in loans, an issue that "may be driven by breakdowns in student loan servicing." - Returned nearly \$100 million to tens of thousands of Americans harmed by an illegal student loan relief scheme. - Warned higher education institutions that they could not hold students' transcripts hostage to force students to make loan payments. - With the Department of Justice, fined the Berkshire Hathaway-owned Trident Mortgage \$22 million in civil penalties for illegal redlining in Philadelphia, the first government resolution involving redlining by a nonbank mortgage lender. - Announced that it will closely scrutinize financial institutions' business decisions in order to combat their discrimination against federally protected statuses like race, religion, and gender. - Sued student loan company Edfinancial for lying to borrowers about their public service loan repayment benefits, warning lenders against illegally denying borrowers' public service loan cancellation requests. - Released a plan to prevent mortgage lenders from continuing their notoriously discriminatory and illegal home appraisal processes, which increase inequality and harm Americans' housing security.
+A CFPB study found that more than 8 million Americans are in default on \$130 billion in loans, an issue that "may be driven by breakdowns in student loan servicing." - Returned nearly \$100 million to tens of thousands of Americans harmed by an illegal student loan relief scheme. - Warned higher education institutions that they could not hold students' transcripts hostage to force students to make loan payments.
+The CFPB also issued a report analyzing college's tuition payment plans, finding that the arrangements can carry expensive fees and lead students further into debt. - With the Department of Justice, fined the Berkshire Hathaway-owned Trident Mortgage \$22 million in civil penalties for illegal redlining in Philadelphia, the first government resolution involving redlining by a nonbank mortgage lender. - Announced that it will closely scrutinize financial institutions' business decisions in order to combat their discrimination against federally protected statuses like race, religion, and gender. - Sued student loan company Edfinancial for lying to borrowers about their public service loan repayment benefits, warning lenders against illegally denying borrowers' public service loan cancellation requests. - Released a plan to prevent mortgage lenders from continuing their notoriously discriminatory and illegal home appraisal processes, which increase inequality and harm Americans' housing security.